meshula/meshula.github.com/posts/hexapod90.md

 ## 1. AN INTRODUCTION TO INVERTEBRATE NERVOUS SYSTEMS

 The relative simplicity of the invertebrate nervous system raises the possibility of delineating, understanding and simulating the entire nervous system.
-There are on the order of one hundred thousand neurons in the system, of which about half are probably concerned with the reduction of sensory information.
+There are on the order of one hundred thousand neurons in such a system, of which about half are probably concerned with the reduction of sensory information.
 There are on the order of a thousand motor neurons and the number of interneurons controlling and modulating the motor neurons is likewise quite small (Hoyle, 1976)[^Hoyle-1976].

 ![Figure 1.
 The ladder architecture as illustrated by the neuronal network of the leech.] (http://i148.photobucket.com/albums/s29/meshula/leech.jpg "Nervous System of the Leech")